aquasecurity/windows-bench/README.md

 Tests are configured with YAML files, making this tool easy to update as test specifications evolve.

 CIS windows Benchmark support
-windows-bench currently supports tests for benchmark version 1.1.0 only.
+windows-bench currently supports tests for Windows server 2022 benchmark version 2.0.0 only.

 windows-bench will determine the test set to run on the host machine based on the following: